peidevs/Event_Resources/MeetUps.md

 #### November 2021

 ##### Topics
-* TBD
+* [Matt Duffy](https://github.com/2manyprojects2littletime): "A Quantum of Cryptography"

 ##### Announcements

+* no Meetup in December ... see you in 2022
 * sticky: see `#jobs` channel in our [Slack team](https://docs.google.com/forms/d/e/1FAIpQLScjMRLiiKXqeHCjCSAD37mFxJdH5fskiok-LUaIGtPUZ63glw/viewform)
-* no Meetup in December ... see you in 2022

 ###### Sponsors
 * [Forestry.io](https://forestry.io)